-The Forum has been contracted by the Environment Agency to help it to publicise and promote the use of ecological enhancements in hard coastal defences.
-This work will be completed by the end of March 2018.
-It will include an online resource bank of knowledge on the Forum’s website, and additional information added to the Solent Information Database and Coastal Consents guide.
-Forum members will be contacted for their input to promote and deliver this concept.
+The Forum was contracted by the Environment Agency to help it to publicise and promote the use of ecological enhancements in hard coastal defences.
+This work was completed at the end of March 2018.
+It includes an online resource bank of knowledge on the Forum’s website, and additional information added to the Solent Information Database and Coastal Consents guide.

 The Marine Management Organisation (MMO) has contracted the Forum to assist it with its ESE Project, funded by the EMFF.
 The Forum has been identifying hard to reach stakeholders to help the MMO ensure wider stakeholder involvement in marine planning.
 This work will run from 2017 to 2019.
 One of the outputs was a video on the south marine plans.

 The Forum (with its neighbouring coastal fora in Dorset and Devon) worked with the MMO to deliver and chair a range of workshops to develop and support the preparation of south marine plans.
 This facilitated extensive input from a wide range of coastal organisations around the Solent and the Isle of Wight to help shape the first South Marine Plans.
 The Forum also supports the MMO Licensing Team by publicising marine licence applications in its monthly e-newsletter.
 It also worked with the Licensing Team on its popular Coastal Consents Guide that shows developers what to consider when planning development proposals.